Table of Contents

 All cricket matches need a ball but there is so much more to manufacture than just producing a leather sphere.
 The very process of manufacturing a ball is an intricate and complex one and all balls must meet those exact specifications.

 The development of the sport has also led to that choice of colours.
-The traditional red leather ball was used for centuries but innovations in limited overs and night time cricket has seen the white and pink balls added to the list.
+The traditional red ball was used for centuries but innovations in limited overs and night time cricket has seen the white and pink balls added to the list.

 In a match situation, all balls are fairly uniform irrespective of their colour.
 There are those specifications relating to weight and circumference which are to be followed and enforced by the match officials.

-In training scenarios, there are many balls in use which can be used for practise matches or to train on certain aspects of the game.
+Meanwhile in training scenarios, there are many balls in use which can be used for practise matches or to train on certain aspects of the game.